Sv443/BetterYTM/contributing.md

 - **`npm run tr-prep`**
   Shorthand for `npm run tr-format -- -p` (see above)
 - **`npm run --silent invisible -- "<command>"`**
-  Runs the passed command as a detached child process without giving any console output.
+  Runs the passed command as a detached child process without giving any console output. (`--` and double quotes are required!)
   Remove `--silent` to see npm's info and error messages.
 - **`npm run node-ts -- <path>`**
   Runs the TypeScript file at the given path using the regular node binary and the node-ts loader.
   Also enables source map support and disables experimental warnings.

+> [!NOTE]
+>
+> If there are a set of lone `--`, these denote the start of the arguments actually passed to the *script* process and must be preserved.
+> Any arguments before that will be interpreted by *npm*; see the difference in `npm run --silent invisible -- "echo hello"`
+> Here, `--silent` is an argument that makes npm shut up and `"echo hello"` is an argument we wanna pass to the script.

 <br>